nickmitchko/IRIS-Oauth2-Server-Client/README.md

 mkdir ~/oauth-demo
 git clone https://github.com/nickmitchko/IRIS-Oauth2-Server-Client.git ~/oauth-demo
 ```
-2. Copy your iris.key to the folder you clone this repository to the directory you clone this demo
+2. Copy your iris.key to the directory you clone this demo
 3. Change the iris for health image (as required) in the docker-compose.yml file (if required).

 ## Run